Existence and Stability of Localized Patterns in the Population Models with Large Advection and Strong Allee Effect: Population Competition Models

 where $c>1$ is a constant.
-The system (\ref{AA}) can be used to describe the interaction between two aggressive species and we will also focus on the concentration phenomena within (\ref{AA}) and its dynamics.
+The system (\ref{AA}) subject to Allee effect can be used to describe the interaction between two aggressive species and we will also focus on the concentration phenomena within (\ref{AA}) and its dynamics.